getqujing/interview/README.md

 Should you have any questions, shoot us an email any time.

-We highly encourage you to do so, even if you needed help solving the problem.
+We highly encourage you to do so, even if you needed help solving the problems.
 Apart from examining your programming skills, we also want to see what it looks like working with you.

 ## Questions